 The records management business is a complementary vertical in the storage space, much like portable storage, and fills up excess space, delivering strong "sticky" cash flows.
-By virtue of consolidation in the records management industry, RecordXpress is one of the largest records management companies in Canada and as part of SVI, it is the only Canadian owned company that can provide a national platform.
+RecordXpress is one of the largest records management companies in Canada and is the only Canadian owned company that can provide a national platform.
 This is a significant competitive advantage as government organizations, such as hospitals and charities, do not want their confidential information in foreign hands.